Welcome to Cicada Mania, a website dedicated to cicada insects.

 Here are the top 5 annual North American cicadas on iNaturalist (out of 3,702 observations as of 12/31): #1 Morning Cicada, #2 Northern Dog-Day Cicada, #3 Superb Dog-day cicada, #4 Scissor Grinder, and #5 Resh Cicada.
 More to come in terms of data analysis.

 What are Cicadas?

-Cicadas are insects, best known for the sounds made by male cicadas.
-The males make this sound by flexing their tymbals, which are drum-like organs found in their abdomens.
-Small muscles rapidly pull the tymbals in and out of shape — like a child's click-toy.
-The sound is intensifed by the cicada's mostly hollow abdomen.
+Cicadas (Insecta: Hemiptera: Cicadidae) are true bug insects, best known for the songs sung by most, but not all, male cicadas.
+Males sing by flexing their tymbals, which are drum-like organs found in their abdomens.
+Small muscles rapidly pull the tymbals in and out of shape.
+The sound is intensified by the cicada's mostly hollow abdomen.

 Cicadas begin life as a rice-shaped egg, which the female deposits in a groove she makes in a tree limb, using her ovipositor.
 The groove provides shelter and exposes the tree fluids, which the young cicadas feed on.
 These grooves can kill small branches.
-When the branches die and leaves turn brown, it is called flagging.
+When the branches die and the leaves turn brown, it is called flagging.

 Different Types of Life Cycles

 There are three types of cicada life cycles:

 - Annual: Cicada species with annual life cycles emerge every year, for example, Swamp Cicadas (Neotibicen tibicen) emerge every year in the United States, and Green Grocers (Cyclochila australasiae) emerge every year in Australia.